Storm chances rise Friday and Saturday

-It should be a mostly dry but gloomy Friday morning with temperatures warm from the 60s into the 70s.
+It should be a mostly dry but gloomy to start off your Friday.
 Houston will again dodge most of the rain during the afternoon, but our northwest counties are likely to get thunderstorms as evening approaches and the cold front blows in.

-Friday's highest thunderstorm chances will be aimed at our northwest counties once again, this time as a cold front blows in.
-Saturday could get really messy everywhere.
-Stay tuned. https://t.co/hwzcFq7gVJ pic.twitter.com/OXmy1uRAVY— Travis Herzog (@TravisABC13) April 2, 2020

-Travis says this front will stall out near Houston Saturday, but it's nearly impossible to predict where the front will stop.
-Rounds of heavy rainfall are possible near where the front stalls Saturday.
+With the cold front over southeast Texas, you can expect periods of locally heavy rain and a few strong thunderstorms to move in.
 Most areas will pick up about 1" of rain Saturday, but some spots could pick up over 3" of rain.
-Travis says street flooding is likely in the heavier thunderstorms, but the bayous and creeks should be okay since we've been in a moderate drought.
+Street flooding is likely in the heavier thunderstorms, but the bayous and creeks should be okay since we've been in a moderate drought.

 There will be a sharp temperature difference Saturday afternoon with those behind the front in the 50s and those ahead of the front in the 70s.